 - Teacher’s Forum

 - Creating Support

 *Nadine Gordimer was born on this date in 1923.
 She was a white-South African Jewish author and activist.

-She was born near Springs, Gauteng (an East Rand mining town) outside Johannesburg.
-Her father, Isidore Gordimer, was a Jewish immigrant watchmaker from Latvia and her mother, Hannah "Nan" (Myers) Gordimer, was from London, England.
-Her early interest in racial and economic inequality in South Africa was shaped in part by her parents.
-Gordimer also witnessed government repression firsthand when yet a teenager; the police raided her family home, confiscating letters and diaries from a servant's room.
+She was born near Springs, Gauteng (an East Rand mining town), outside Johannesburg.
+Her father, Isidore Gordimer, was a Jewish immigrant watchmaker from Latvia, and her mother, Hannah "Nan" (Myers) Gordimer, was from London, England.
+Her parents partly shaped her early interest in racial and economic inequality in South Africa.
+Gordimer witnessed government repression firsthand as a teenager; the police raided her family home, confiscating letters and diaries from a servant's room.

-Her father's experience as a refugee in tsarist Russia helped form her political identity, but he was not an activist toward the experiences of Blacks Africans under apartheid.
-Also Gordimer saw activism by her mother, whose concern about the poverty and discrimination faced by Black people in South Africa ostensibly led her to found a Day Care for Black children.
+Her father's experience as a refugee in tsarist Russia helped form her political identity, but he was not an activist toward the experiences of Black Africans under apartheid.
+Also, Gordimer saw activism from her mother, whose concern about the poverty and discrimination faced by Black people in South Africa ostensibly led her to found a daycare for Black children.

 Gordimer's first novel, "The Lying Days," appeared in 1953.
-In 1954, she married Reinhold Cassirer, a highly respected art dealer who established the South African Sotheby's and later ran his own gallery; their marriage lasted until his death from emphysema in 2001.
+In 1954, she married Reinhold Cassirer, a highly respected art dealer who established the South African Sotheby's and later ran his gallery; their marriage lasted until his death from emphysema in 2001.
 It was her second marriage and his third.
-Their son, Hugo, was born in 1955, and is today a filmmaker in New York, with whom Gordimer collaborated on at least two documentaries.
-Gordimer also had a daughter, Oriane (born 1950), by her first marriage, in 1949 to Gerald Gavron, a local dentist; they were divorced within three years.
+Their son, Hugo, was born in 1955 and is today a filmmaker in New York, with whom Gordimer collaborated on at least two documentaries.
+Gordimer also had a daughter, Oriane (born 1950), by her first marriage 1949 to Gerald Gavron, a local dentist; they were divorced within three years.